 You may have already heard about Canada’s Registered Education Savings Plan, or RESP, which can help parents or grandparents save money to help shoulder the burden of paying for school.
 But how exactly does the RESP work?
 What does it cover, and what is the best way to invest your savings to maximize your returns?
-Here, we break down everything you need to know about the RESP, so you can secure your child’s bright future.
+Here, we break down everything you need to know about the RESP so that you can secure your child’s bright future.

 What is an RESP?